KleistLab/PrEP_Prescription/README.md

 steps: (i) preliminary steps, such as initial data transformation and model fitting, (ii) data sampling, (iii) model fitting to the sampled data, and (iv) final evaluation of the results, including plotting and calculation of some statistics.

+***Important Note:***\
+*Since a large portion of prescribed TDF/FTC are 90-pill packages, each datapoint in the continuous dataset depends on the previous 90 days.
+As a consequence, the first 90 timepoints in a continuous dataset lack information and should be removed when fitting a model against it.\
+Data used in this project covers a period from January 2017 until December 2021.
+However, because of what we have described above, the final models and their parameters assume a start date of April 1st 2017., i.e. $t_0 = Jan.\ 1st\ 2017$.*

 ### Preliminary Steps
 Script:
 ```/factories/01_preliminary_data_creation.py```